 Fleecy mittens which open at the side to make them easy to get on, and have a stay put strap to keep them on are available from Seen In

 Supercool designs including The Avengers, Star Wars, surfing monkeys, butterflies, Hello Kitty, Converse boots or cute dogs are available from Hipper Bib.
 Made by hand in Oklahoma they are shipped worldwide.
 The triangle shaped, triple layer, reversible bib is designed ‘to capture drool and still look cool'.
+Alternatively, buy some tennis wristbands – children love using these to wipe their mouths.

 Style your own